List of tallest buildings in Raleigh: Tallest Under Construction

 Buildings approved that are currently under construction, in site prep, or demolition phase.
 Buildings listed are planned to rise above 200 ft and include:

-Tallest Proposed, Approved & Pending Construction
+Tallest Approved & Pending Construction

 Buildings currently planned, approved or on hold.
 Buildings listed are planned to rise above 200 feet (60 m) and include:

 Timeline of tallest buildings

 This lists buildings that once held the title of tallest building in Raleigh.